dustin2023/fMRI/README.md

 Because of these perturbations of the MR signal by deoxy-hemoglobin, functional magnetic resonance imaging (fMRI) is based.
 This signal is different from the signal used in structural MRI, although both are part of the same system.

 By using fMRI scanners, it is possible to take multiple images of the brain during the examination.
-By comparing these images, specific brain regions involved in cognitive processes or tasks can be identified ([Ref.
+By comparing these images, specific brain regions involved in cognitive processes or tasks can be identified ([ref.
 14: Basics of fMRI](https://www.youtube.com/watch?v=-C84RFgyzuE)).

 In the next section, the different aspects of data acquisition and data analysis will be highlighted.
 In addition, a practical application of fMRI is then discussed and potential future implications are discussed.